 Know your gear and don’t leave buying kit to the last minute!
 I test everything before leaving for a trip; layering system, hydration (where to put the water bottle / camelbak etc) and how to use the tools (repair kit, climbing equipment).
-I spent hours practising how to pee into my dedicated Nalgene bottle through a shewee before each 7 summit expedition. (* feel free to cut this I just thought it’s a good example) I really like backpacks, jackets and tops with zip pockets where I can store lip balm, snacks and my phone.
+I spent hours practising how to pee into my dedicated Nalgene bottle through a shewee before each 7 summit expedition.
+I really like backpacks, jackets and tops with zip pockets where I can store lip balm, snacks and my phone.
 And more snacks.

 Start small: climb a hill near where you live, next pick something more difficult, higher.
 If things go wrong don’t worry; your testing, training, practising.
 When you’re on an expedition, you’ll be glad you have spent time preparing.